A blog of mine from Christmas 2014

 We are each a precious, one-off spark of the universe made conscious for our lifetime only.
 It wasn’t the miracle that I longed for, but coming to realise this has given me a different kind of miracle: I am at peace with my childlessness and the many visible and invisible losses that come with it.
 It doesn’t mean I won’t be sad ever again – I’m made of flesh, not stone – but it does mean that I can take my heart, tenderised by grief, out into the world again.

 However today has been for you, know that your sisters in GW around the world share your joy, your pain, your grief, your loneliness, your frustration, your sadness, your hope and your fears.
 We are a growing tribe of almost one-quarter of mature adult women and together we have so much love to share.
 Together we can link arms and learn to sing again.

 How do I connect with other childless women online?

-Gateway Women Private Online Community on G+ (Global) To apply for membership of the ‘best online community for childless-by-circumstance women’ (that’s a review, not me!) go to ‘Join Our Community’ to fill in the application form.
-The first month is free, after which there’s a very modest monthly or annual fee or free memberships for those who need them.
+Gateway Women Private Online Community on MightyNetworks (Global) To apply for membership of the ‘best online community for childless-by-circumstance women’ (that’s a review, not me!) go here fill in the application form.
+The first month is free / donation-based or modest fees thereafter.
 All applications are vetted for member security and privacy.